ScopeLift/forta-bot-test/README.md

 ## Description

-This agent detects transactions containing addresses in a hard-coded target list.
+This agent is proof of concept implementation of the Endoament Event Listener and detects transactions (including those containing logs with ERC20 transfers) containing addresses in a hard-coded target list.

 ## Supported Chains